 5. If You Want to Learn From Trailblazers: Hidden Figures by Margot Lee Shetterly

-You’ve probably heard of Hidden Figures , which was the number one movie at the box office earlier this year.
+You’ve probably heard of Hidden Figures, which was the number one movie at the box office when it premiered.

 Based on a true story, Dorothy Vaughan, Mary Jackson, Katherine Johnson, and Christine Darden are a few of the African-American mathematicians commonly known as “human computers,” who were behind some of NASA’s greatest achievements.
 They not only played a pivotal role in the Space Race, but also broke ground for the civil rights and feminist movements.